- Nodular acne is a severe form of inflammatory acne that is characterized by large, painful nodules that form deep within skin tissue

-- Nodular acne can be treated with prescription-strength topical products, medication and natural remedies.
+- Nodular acne is treated with prescription-strength topical and oral medications as well as corticosteroid injections

 What Is Nodular Acne?

 Nodular acne is one type of inflammatory acne, and is characterized by large, hard knots that form within the deeper layers of skin.
 These cause wide-range redness and inflammation.
 Unlike other forms of inflammatory lesions, there is no pus present.

 This type of acne is difficult to treat due to its severity and persistence, and the damage it causes to tissue and skin.
 As such, it requires aggressive treatment to manage symptoms and mitigate damage.

 What causes nodular acne?

 When debris and oils combine, they form hard plugs called comedones (whiteheads and blackheads).